 |Study Period||Start date||Census date||WW date||End date|

-- Discuss the fundamental aspects of industry analysis in the context of an agricultural environment.
+- Evaluate the fundamental aspects of industry analysis on the context of an agricultural environment.

-- Analyse the competitiveness of an agricultural business by using industry analysis tools.
+- Analyse the competitiveness of an agricultural business using a range of industry analysis tools.

 One lecture for one hour per week for the 13 weeks (the entire semester); Workshop, One workshop for three hours per week